John-Rood/VectorVault/README.md

 answer = vault.get_chat(question, get_context=True)
 ```

-That's all it takes to create an ai customer service chatbot that responds to your customers as well as any support rep!
+That's all it takes to create an AI customer service chatbot that responds as well as any support rep!

 <br>
 <br>

-If have any questions, leave a message/comment on github repo.
+If have any questions, drop a message on our Discord channel, happy to help.

 <br>